opentensor/developer-docs/docs/subnets/register-validate-mine.md

 A poor performing miner occupying a UID risks being replaced by a newly registered miner who then occupies this UID.
 It works like this:

-- Every subnet has a `immunity_period` hyperparameter, expressed in number of blocks.
+- Every subnet has an `immunity_period` hyperparameter expressed in a number of blocks.
     :::tip See
     See [`immunity_period`](./subnet-hyperparameters.md#immunity_period).
     :::
 - A subnet miner or a subnet validator at a UID (in that subnet) has the duration of `immunity_period` during which this miner or validator must improve its performance.
-When the `immunity_period` expires for a miner or a validator, then they risk being deregistered, but only if their performance is the worst in the subnet.
-In specific, if, at the end of its `immunity_period`, the emissions to a subnet miner is the lowest in the subnet, then this subnet miner will be deregistered when a new registration request arrives.
+When the `immunity_period` expires for a miner or a validator, they risk being deregistered, but only if their performance is the worst in the subnet.
+Specifically, if, at the end of its `immunity_period`, the emission to a subnet miner is the lowest in the subnet, then this subnet miner will be deregistered when a new registration request arrives.
 - The `immunity_period` starts when a subnet validator or a subnet miner is registered into the subnet.

 See the below subnet miner timeline diagram illustrating how registration works: